PhluantMobile/dojo_js/README.md

 ### HTML5 Video

 This function ensures that any HTML5 video that needs to be played can have the proper code rendered, inside or outside of Phluant's ad serving network.
 It isn't necessary to include any video tags in the HTML.
-All that is needed is a video container element and the proper JavaScript code.
+All that is needed is a container element and the proper JavaScript code.
 It is also possible for a video to auto play on an expansion.
 All that would be required is to add in the function callup to the applicable expand code.
 All videos automatically close on the completion of the video or contracting the ad.
 For any other events that require closure, ```dojo.video_close()``` can be utilized.

+Returns an HTML5 video element.

 Required Attributes:

 * video_url: The URL for the video source.
 Can be relative (same server) or absolute (remote server).
-* container_id: The DOM element ID for the video container.
+* container_id: The DOM element ID for the container in which to add the video.

 Optional Attributes: